Tyler799/Morrowind-2020/Morrowind_2020.md

 Test each waterfall mod quickly by starting the game, pressing `` ` `` to go into the console, typing `COC "Vivec, Puzzle Canal, Level 1"`, hitting enter, and leaving through the grate ahead of you.

 * If you can take the performance hit, install [Enhanced Water Shader for MGE XE](https://www.nexusmods.com/morrowind/mods/45432).
 It really does make the in-game water look much better.
+Note that this version does not work with the latest MGE XE shaders.
+If you have any strange issues with boxes in the water, get the newer shader from [here](https://cdn.discordapp.com/attachments/381217735306248192/579434115720413184/Enhanced_Water_Shader_for_MGE_XE_2.1_wip.7z) and over-write the ```xe water.fx``` found in the water shader's mod folder under the ```shaders``` folder.

 * [Dongle's Waterpack Bumpmapped](http://www.nexusmods.com/morrowind/mods/42317/?)